dallonasnes/openqaoa-website/docs/problems/what-is-a-qubo.md

 ## How to write a QUBO

 For our needs, we will be limiting ourself to Quadratic Unconstrained Binary Optimization (QUBO) problems.
-These problems are binary optimization problems which features at most polynomial of order 2.
+These problems are binary optimization problems which feature at most polynomial of order 2.

 The most general formulation of a QUBO is then